Complications of a Spinal Cord Injury

 - Bowel movement.
-After a spinal cord injury, a reflexic bowel or areflexic bowel may occur.
+After a spinal cord injury, a reflexic bowel may occur.
 A reflexic bowel will disrupt messages sent between the colon and the brain that are passed on by the spinal cord.
 Since you are unable to feel your bowel movements, your stool will start to build up in your rectum.
 This can cause a reflex bowel movement.
 For an areflexic bowel, your reflex control in your anal sphincter will decrease.
 You will also be unable to feel your bowel movement.
 Your rectum can’t empty itself either.
 To resolve these issues, you may be offered rehabilitation.
 The therapist(s) will help you learn new techniques that will improve your bowel movements.

 - Blood clot.
 Strokes may result in a blood clot blocking the arteries that are supplying the spinal cord.
 A blood clot could take place in these arteries or may also be formed in a blood vessel in other parts of the body.
 It could then travel in the bloodstream and head directly to the spine.